schmettow/New_Stats/docs/Generalized_Linear_Models.md

 ### Ordered logistic regression

 When the ordinal response has a low number of response categories  (between 4 and 7), ordinal regression applies.
 Recall logistic regression: the response falls into one of two categories, which are coded as 0 and 1.
-Although not in a strict sense, the two categories can often be thought of as in an order: success is better than failure, presence more than absence and a return better than bailing out.
+Although not in a strict sense, the two categories can often be thought of as in an order: success is better than failure, presence more than absence and a return better than staying away.
 Instead of two categories, we can also conceive the situation as a *threshold* between the categories, that needs force to jump over it.
 Any positive impact factor $x_i$ can then be thought of as such a force that pushes a response probability to the higher category, by the amount $\beta_i$ (on logit scale).
 At the same time, the intercept $\beta_0$ represents the basic log-odds of falling into category 1 in a default state, that is $x_i = 0$.

 In ordinal regression, this idea extends to cases with more than two ordered response categories.
 The only arising complication is that with two categories, we have one *threshold* to overcome, whereas with three categories there are two thresholds and generally, with $c$ categories, there are $c - 1$ thresholds.
 Ordinal regression deals with the problem by estimating  $c - 1$  intercept estimates $\beta_{0[k]}$.
 Each threshold intercept $\beta_{0[k]}$ represents the probability (on logit scale) that the response falls into category $k$ *or lower*, or formally: